butayama/flasky/flask_grundlagen.md

 g | Application context | An object that the application can use for temporary storage during the handling of a request.
 This variable is reset with each request. request | Request context | The request object, which encapsulates the contents of an HTTP request sent by the client. session | Request context | The user session, a dictionary that the application can use to store values that are “remembered” between requests.

+If any of these variables are accessed without an active application or request context, an error is generated.

 Table 2-2.
 Flask request object